codesandbox/docs/packages/projects-docs/pages/learn/introduction/about-projects.md

 ## Works with VSCode

 Open any branch directly in your local VSCode and use all the extensions and keybindings that you’ve already configured.
-On top of this, all editors can collaborate seamlessly, so someone can use the online editor to follow you in VSCode.
+On top of this, all editors can collaborate seamlessly, so your team members can follow your steps on VSCode without leaving the Web Editor.

 <Video src="../../introduction-vscode.mp4" />